Robotic-assisted laparoscopic prostatectomy: Kent and Canterbury Hospital

 How can I help prevent blood clots (DVT or deep vein thrombosis)?

-To prevent clots you will be taught how to give yourself an injection in to your stomach; you will need do this each day for 28 days after your surgery.
+To prevent clots you will be taught how to give yourself an injection in to your stomach; you will need to do this each day for 28 days after your surgery.
 You will be taught how to do this on the ward before you leave hospital.

 You will also be given surgical stockings to wear for a time after surgery.